jamesplease/redux-resource/docs/introduction/core-concepts.md

 ```

 For requests that don't target a resource (or resources) by ID, you can assign
-the request a "label," which is just a string, to keep track of its status.
+the request a "name."
+A name is just a string that you can use to look up that

-Because this information is stored at such a granular level, you're not limited
-by the user experiences that you can build.
-Instead of
+request's status.

 By storing this information at such a granular level, Resourceful Redux provides
-a solid foundation to build truly great user experiences.
-And you don't even
+a robust foundation from which you can build truly great user experiences.
+And
-need to write any boilerplate.
+you don't even need to write any boilerplate.